Nevada Home Foreclosure Laws

 • if a person of suitable age and discretion is not available, then the notice may be posted in a conspicuous place on the property, left with a person residing in the property, and then mailed to the borrower.
 (Nev.
 Rev. Stat § 107.085).

-Notice of sale.
-Three months after recording the notice of default (or after 60 days if the home is abandoned), the trustee records a notice of sale and mails a copy of the notice to the borrower.
+Three months after recording the notice of default (or after 60 days if the home is abandoned), the trustee records another notice, a notice of sale, and mails a copy to you 20 days before the sale.
 (Nev.
 Rev. Stat §§ 107.080, 107.090).
+The notice of sale must also be:

 • posted on the property 15 days before the sale